vickiheart/teep/README.md

 # teep

-# Pre-work -  Teep
+# Pre-work -  teep

-Teep is a tip calculator application for iOS.
+teep is a tip calculator application for iOS.

 Submitted by: Vicki Tan